Are you gearing up for your next spring break trip?

 5. Get Lost at the Teatro Nacional Costa Rica

 Trade the humid Costa Rican jungle for the rare air of the Teatro Nacional Costa Rica, or National Theater, a stunning Neoclassical edifice in the heart of San Juan, Costa Rica’s economic and political capital.
 As Costa Rica’s foremost performance art institution, the National Theater puts on an eclectic array of shows, including orchestral performances, dance extravaganzas, mixed-media performance art, lectures, and more.

 Consider incorporating a National Theater show into an organized San Juan tour, such as TripAdvisor’s Discover Costa Rica’s Capital City and Museums.
-For $70, the tour hits the Cathedral of San Juan, the Gold Museum, the National Museum, and the National Theater.
+For $72.50, the tour hits the Metropolitan Cathedral of San Jose, the Pre-Columbian Gold Museum, the National Museum, and the National Theater.

 While you’re at the beach, why not strap on a surf board and hit the waves?
 You don’t have to be an expert to tackle Costa Rica’s waves, particularly on the tamer Caribbean side.
 There, the December-through-March window offers reliable waves, particularly at beginner-friendly Westfalia and Playa Negra in Cahuita.

 On the Pacific side, heavy surf is a year-round phenomenon.
 In fact, it’s advisable to check weather and surf conditions before venturing out, since offshore storms can create dangerous rip currents even when beach-side conditions appear fair.
 Boca Barranca is renowned for its half-mile wave breaks, while Playa Escondida is popular with novice and intermediate surfers.
 Board rentals generally start around $10 and range up to $20 or more for high-end options.

 7. Raft a Wild River